 Failure 5: Retroactive Coverage Period Not Reimbursed

-MSP can be retroactive for up to 3 months prior to the application month under 42 CFR 435.915.
-If the beneficiary paid premiums out-of-pocket during the retroactive period, reimbursement should occur but sometimes does not.
+SLMB and QI can be retroactive for up to 3 months prior to the application month under 42 CFR 435.915 (QMB is prospective only).
+If a beneficiary paid premiums out-of-pocket during an SLMB or QI retroactive period, reimbursement should occur but sometimes does not.

 Resolution: